Data Lab / First light for a thermosphere sensor made of falling satellites

 3. Method

 Clean-drag filter.
 Operational Starlinks raise their own orbits with ion thrusters, which masks or inverts the drag signal.
-We kept only satellites whose mean motion never stepped sharply downward (no orbit raise above 0.002 rev/day day-to-day), whose net change over the window was positive (decaying, not climbing), and which were tracked at least 20 days.
-That yielded 4,960 clean-drag objects against 5,434 maneuvering ones.
+We kept only satellites whose mean motion never stepped sharply downward (no orbit raise above 0.002 rev/day day-to-day), whose net change over the window was positive (decaying), and which were tracked at least 20 days: 5,295 clean-drag objects against 5,422 maneuvering ones.
+As in the pilot, this filter is leaky toward inertness — a large share of "clean" objects barely move and sit at the noise floor, and their presence in the fleet median is the single biggest reason that median is noisy.

 • H2, continuous driver: daily fleet rate against storm intensity (−Dst), sunspots, and solar-wind speed, at lags 0 to 2, Pearson and Spearman, with a partial correlation removing the sunspot baseline.